nothings/stb/docs/other_libs.md

 Also you might be interested in other related, but different lists:

 - [clib](https://github.com/clibs/clib/wiki/Packages): list of (mostly) small single C functions (licenses not listed)

+## New libraries and corrections

+Submissions of new libraries: I accept submissions (as issues or as pull requests).
+Please note that every file that must be included in a user's project counts; a header and a source file is 2 files, but a header file, source file, and LICENSE (if the license isn't in the source file) is 3 files, and won't be accepted, because it's not 2 files.
+But actually 'LICENSE' is a problem for just dropping the library in a source tree anyway, since it's not scoped to just the library, so library authors are encouraged to include the license in the source file and not require a separate LICENSE.

+Corrections: if information for a library below is wrong, please send a correction as an issue, pull request, or email.
+Note that if the list indicates a library works from both C/C++, but it doesn't, this could be an error in the list or it could be a bug in the library.
+If you find a library doesn't work in 32-bit or 64-bit, the library should be removed from this list, unless it's a bug in the library.

 ## *List FAQ*